mcmah309/dioxus-use-js/dioxus-use-js/README.md

 ### `RustCallback`: Passing Closures from Rust to JavaScript

-This special TypeScript type signals to the macro that a **Rust async closure** will be passed into the JavaScript function.
+This special TypeScript type signals to the macro that a **Rust async callback** will be passed into the JavaScript function.
 The macro generates the glue code required.
 This enables advanced interop patterns, such as calling Rust logic from within JS — all while preserving type safety.
 This type cannot be nested.

 ```ts
 type RustCallback<A, R> = (arg: A) => Promise<R>;
 ```

-If input `A` is `void` then the Rust closure will take no input.
-If output `R` is `void` then the Rust closure will return no output.

 `A` and `R` can only be:
 - `string`
 - `number`